OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-controller.md

 # How to Add Custom Controller

-> This tutorial will show you how to add a custom controller for a robot.
+> This tutorial guides you on how to add a custom controller for a robot.

 Note that the controller cannot be operated independently.
 It must be used with robot to enable robot to act in the environment.